pldiiw/1arc/doc/design/cli.md

    comments, and looking for unknown or incomplete instructions -- initialize the CHIP-8 engine, feed the sanitized source code into the memory and save the engine state to a file.
 Further invocations of the CLI program will look into that file and restores the state described into the memory.
+In order to maintain compatibility with older CHIP-8 program that are written directly in binary instead of inside a text file, the load subcommand can take care of converting these binary programs into a text format before putting the program inside the new engine.
  * `cycle` - Run a single engine cycle.
 In other words, it retrieves the current state of the engine, reads the next instruction to be executed in the memory, executes it, modifying the engine state accordingly, and dumps